Cape Henry Lighthouse

 Preservation Virginia acquired the Cape Henry Lighthouse in 1930 when Congress deeded the house and 1.77 acres of land to the organization in order to preserve it and make it accessible to the public.
-Over the years it has restored the lighthouse and its surroundings including repairing the lantern after damage from Hurricane Barbara in 1953, repairing the damaged original Aquia sandstone, and restoring the surrounding dunes.
+Over the years lighthouse and its surroundings have been restored including repairing the lantern after damage from Hurricane Barbara in 1953, repairing the damaged original Aquia sandstone and restoring the surrounding dunes.

 Today visitors to the Cape Henry Lighthouse can climb to the top of the tower to enjoy spectacular views of the Chesapeake Bay and Atlantic Ocean.

 During the summer months, the temperature at the top of the tower can reach extreme levels.
 Cape Henry Lighthouse will close the tower when the temperature inside reaches 110°.
 Visitors will still be able to walk to the top of the dune and shop in the museum store.
 Winter weather advisories also may effect the opening of the lighthouse.
 If you have questions about closings call 757-422-9421

 |10am - 4pm|